Unveiling the Mystery of Israel's Partial Hardening and Ultimate Salvation

 Paul said this about Israel: “Their minds were blinded.
 For until this day the same veil [that covers their eyes] remains unlifted in the reading of the Old Testament, because the veil is taken away in Christ” (2 Corinthians 3:14), “For they being ignorant of God’s righteousness, and seeking to establish their own righteousness, have not submitted to the righteousness of God” (Romans 10:3).

-In other words, if Israel continues to blindly observe the Law of Moses, even out of faith, their eyes will remain veiled to Yeshua.
+In other words, if Israel continues to instinctively observe the Law of Moses, even out of faith, their eyes will remain veiled to Yeshua.
 But once they believe, and even more significantly, once they see that Yeshua is the Christ and their Savior, the scales will fall from their eyes, and they will see and know their Messiah.

 Yeshua is the express image of our Heavenly Father.
 He is the manifestation of God’s glory, His Divine imminence, and is also called the Shechinah.[xix]
 The word Shechinah comes from the Hebrew root Shachen (שכן), which means to descend and “rest” or “dwell” in lowly places.[xx]
 Yeshua said: “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls” (Matthew 11:29).